comicrelief/campaign/docs/testing.md

 ### Running tests

 	phing test

-### List step definitions

-  phing test:dl
-  or
-  ./vendor/bin/behat -dl

 ### Typical Behat steps

 Try adding `And I break` to your step definitions to see tests interactively.
 Don't forget also to add `@javascript` so the scenario runs using Selenium

-To just target a specific test, run this from within `profiles/cr/tests/behat`
+To just target a specific test, run this from within `tests/behat`

 	/vendor/bin/behat features/article.feature --tags="@javascript"